White2

-White2 is the fourth album by Sunn O))).
+White2 is the fourth studio album by American drone metal band Sunn O))).
 It was recorded during the same sessions as White1, but it was not released until a year later.

 This album features Attila Csihar of Mayhem fame quoting the Srimad Bhagavatam on "Decay2 [Nihils' Maw]".
 The vinyl also features him on "Decay [The Symptoms of Kali Yuga]".
 "HELL-O)))-WEEN" is a more traditional Sunn O))) track, harkening back to The Grimmrobe Demos in its all-guitar-and-bass approach.
 A DOD Buzz Box effects pedal designed to imitate the sound of Buzz Osborne of The Melvins was used for the bass effects on "bassAliens".

 The cover art is a drawing by Pieter Bruegel the Elder called The Bee-Keepers.